🌟 Exclusive E-Book for Women Leaders! 🌟

 1. (Safety) Balanced Self-Discipline

-I have healthy relationships because I honor MY values and I respect theirs.
-I know how to set loving boundaries that bless me and still keep loving connection with others even when we want and value different things.
+I have healthy relationships because I prefer to honor MY values and respect theirs, more so than be right.
+I know how to set loving boundaries that bless me and still keep a kind, loving connection with others even when we want and value different things.

 I take responsibility for my choices, thoughts, and feelings without harsh self-judgment and therefore have greater impact and influence.
 No one is making me feel a certain way.
 “I’m in charge of how I perceive things, and I choose to respond in a way that honors my values.”